Darío Dubois

-Darío Enrique Dubois (born 10 March 1971), better known as Darío Dubois, was an Argentine footballer famous for playing in numerous games with corpse-paint makeup.
+Darío Enrique Dubois (10 March 1971 - 17 March 2008), better known as Darío Dubois, was an Argentine footballer famous for playing in numerous games with corpse-paint makeup.
 Due to this unusual characteristic, he became a famous and revered figure among those who like curious facts about football.

 Professional career

 In total, Dubois played 146 games and scored 13 goals for clubs in the Primera C and Primera D categories, fourth and fifth level of Argentine football respectively.
-He retired in 2005 after suffering a ligament injury in his knee and not earning enough money to perform the knee surgery.
+In 1999, as a player for Ferrocarril Midland, before a match against Argentino de Merlo, Dubois took the field wearing corpse paint, a style of makeup used by black metal musicians, a subgenre of heavy metal music he admired.
+He would do it again in 13 matches until the Argentine Football Association issued a regulation prohibiting the practice.
+Dubois retired in 2005 after suffering a ligament injury in his knee and not earning enough money to perform the knee surgery.

 Death

-Dubois was shot twice on March 17, 2008 as he left a club where he worked as an audio operator.
+Dubois was shot twice on 2 March 2008, as he left a club where he worked as an audio operator in La Matanza Partido.
+After two weeks in hospital, Dubois died on March 17.
 The causes have unfortunately never been clarified.